What is Indexation in Insurance?

 Are all policies CPI indexed?

-A level premium is simply one that remains constant on a year-over-year basis.
 Though, if coverage increases are triggered by inflation protection, the cost of the additional coverage will be tacked onto the required premium amounts.
 Policy shoppers should bear in mind that in the case of level premiums, the extra inflation protection-based costs will be determined based on the insured’s age at the moment the increase occurs, not their age at the time the policy was first obtained.

 In the case of stepped premiums, or those for which the amount due rises every year with the age of the policyholder, the calculation is somewhat different.
 Premium costs under such policies will rise according to indexation if they include inflation protection in addition to the increase that is already built-in by virtue of the policy type.